akoken/nebula/README.md

 ```
 ## Kubernetes

 If you have a Kubernetes cluster, you can also use deploy.yml file to run the application.
-Please do not forget to update environment variables in yaml file before you run the following command.
+You just need to update environment variables in yaml file before you run the following command:

 ```
 kubectl create -f deploy.yml